DarekPobozniak/movie-library/README.md

 A UI to search the Movie DB

 ## Features
-* Search The Movie Database using their TMDb API
+* Search The Movie Database using TMDb API
+* Pagination of search results
 * Display details of selected movie
+* Fully responsive (can be browsed on mobile devices)
+* Share searched movie or movies list url by copying from the browser url bar
+* After pasting url in the browser, go directy to search results or movie details

 ## Local Installation